owlcollab/owltools/MolecularModelServer/README.txt

 Pre-Requisites to run the server
 * go.owl (GO-SVN/trunk/ontology/go.owl)
+  In the future this will be replaced by go-plus.owl (GO-SVN/ontology/extensions/go-plus.owl)
 * folder with GAFs (GO-SVN/trunk/gene-associations/)
 * folder with model files (GO-SVN/trunk/experimental/lego/server/owl-models/)
+* folder with taxon specific protein models (GO-SVN/trunk/experimental/lego/server/protein/subset/)
+* Other ontologies required for the modelling.

 The required files are all available from the GO-SVN.
 No need to checkout the whole GO-SVN repo.
-Local copies (and subsets) should be enough for testing.
+Local copies (and subsets) should be enough for testing (for now).
+Furthermore, catalog xml files (if available) should be used to load local copies, instead of retrieving ontologies from the web.

 Start the MolecularModelManager server
 * Build the code, will result in a jar